alexk99/the_router/bras/bras_howto_eng.md

 	port 0 mtu 1500 tpid 0x8100 state enabled flags dynamic_vif bond_slaves 1,2

-When the_router receives on a port a packet that doesn't match any known VIF, the router creates a new dynamic interface provided that creation of the interfaces is allowed by the RADIUS protocol.
-Vlan id values for a new virtual interface will be gathered from the packet's ethernet header.
+When the_router receives on a port a packet that doesn't match any known VIFs, the router creates a new dynamic interface provided that creation of the interface is authorized by the RADIUS protocol.
+Vlan id values for the new virtual interface will be gathered from the packet's ethernet header.

 RADIUS request to authorize a creation of new dynamic VIF will contain data about subsriber's vlan.
 RADIUS response should contain the data requied to configure IP protocol for a new dynamic VIF and IP forwarding in